mstocco/mariostoc.co/content/traininglog/20210808-ironman2021-7weeksout.md

 ### NOTES
 Total Time: **125 minutes** &nbsp; Swim: **2400m**

 If it wasn't a PR, it was close to it for the sprint to the pool this morning.
-I caught the light at _Finlayson_ and _Douglas_ which is almost always the deal breaker for a good +3km ride.
+I caught the light at _Finlayson_ and _Douglas_ which is usually the deal breaker for a good time for the +3km commute to the pool.

 Lots of 50m efforts with some lane congestion.
 I had one of those strong efforts done without focus and I touched the wall at over 50 seconds.
 The next one was with redemption at 44 seconds.
-I was really starting to fade on the 11th strong effort when another swimmer, Duncan, asked me how training was going.
-We talked for a bit (he is doing IMC Penticton for the 4th time).
-With the bit of rest, I did the 12th strong 50m length in 42.9 seconds.
+The time to the wall was starting to fade on the 11th strong effort.

+Before the 12th rep, another swimmer, Duncan, asked me how my training was going  We talked for a bit (he is doing IMC Penticton for the 4th time).
+With that bit of rest, I did the 12th strong 50m length in 42.9 seconds.
 I was out of time to get the cool down in.

 For the long commute home, I pedalled out to _King George Terrace_ and followed the waterfront back home.
 Temperature was 13°C and I was comfortable wearing summer kit.